 - 2 Tbsp light butter or butter melted

 - 6 medium or large eggs See Cook’s note

 - Salt and black pepper

 - Preheat the oven to 350°F. Line a standard baking sheet with parchment paper.
 Set aside.

 - Use a sharp paring knife to hollow out the center from the frozen rolls.
-Leaving a ½-inch order.
+Leaving a 1/2-inch border.
 Using your fingers press the interior of the rolls as flat as possible.
 (Pop the centers of the bread into a plastic storage bag and refreeze to use as breadcrumbs for another recipe.).